How to Extract AU BAS Data for

 |---|---|---|

-The GST calculation itself follows a predictable chain: total sales at G1 are subtracted by GST-free and input-taxed portions (G2 + G3 + G4) to arrive at taxable sales (G6).
-After adjustments (G7), the result (G8) is divided by 11 to produce the GST on sales figure at label 1A.
-The same logic runs in reverse on the purchases side: G10 + G11 produce G12, minus non-taxable purchase components (G13 + G14 + G15) to get G17, adjusted at G18, then G19 ÷ 11 for 1B.
-The difference between 1A and 1B is your net GST position for the quarter — either a payment to the ATO or a refund.
+The GST calculation runs through a predictable chain on both sides.
+On the sales side: G1 minus GST-free and input-taxed portions (G2 + G3 + G4) produces taxable sales at G6.
+After adjustments at G7, the result (G8) is divided by 11 to produce the GST on sales figure at 1A.
+On the purchases side: G10 + G11 produce G12, then non-taxable components (G13 + G14 + G15) are subtracted to get G17, adjusted at G18 to reach G19, then G19 ÷ 11 for 1B.
+The net difference between 1A and 1B is your GST position — either a payment to the ATO or a refund.

 Why the Quarterly BAS Sprint Hurts More Than It Should

-The ATO sends your activity statement about two weeks before the end of the reporting period.
-The lodgement deadline for quarterly filers is the 28th of the month after the quarter closes — 28 October for the July–September quarter, 28 February for October–December, and so on.
-That gives you roughly four weeks to reconcile three months of transactions.
-If your bookkeeping is done as you go — every invoice coded correctly in Xero or MYOB when it lands — preparing the BAS might take 20 to 30 minutes.
-But that is not the reality for most small business owners.
+The ATO sends your activity statement about two weeks before each quarter ends.
+For quarterly filers, the lodgement deadline is the 28th of the month after the quarter closes — 28 October for July–September, 28 February for October–December, 28 April for January–March, and 28 July for April–June.
+That gives roughly four weeks to reconcile three months of transactions.
+When your bookkeeping is done as-you-go — every invoice coded in Xero or MYOB the moment it lands — preparing the BAS may take 20 to 30 minutes.
+That is not the reality for most small business owners.

-Spreadsheets help, but only if the numbers get into them.
-BASCalc and similar Excel templates can handle the arithmetic once the data is entered.
-They cannot read an invoice.
-The gap between “I have a PDF from my supplier” and “I have a number in cell G11” is still entirely manual in most small business workflows.
+Spreadsheets and BAS calculator templates — like BASCalc and various Excel workbooks sold on Etsy and independent sites — handle the arithmetic once data is entered.
+They cannot read a supplier invoice.
+The gap between "I have a PDF from my supplier" and "I have a number in cell G11" remains entirely manual in most small business workflows.
+The same document-to-spreadsheet gap that affects payroll reconciliation — covered in our guide on manual PAYG summary processing costs — applies equally to BAS preparation, with the key difference that it repeats four times a year instead of once.

 Step 1: Gather Everything the BAS Requires

-Before extraction, you need all source documents in one place.
+Before extraction, all source documents need to be in one place.
 A quarterly BAS typically pulls from three document categories:

 Acceptable formats include PDFs, JPGs, PNGs, and screenshots.
-A photo of a receipt taken on your phone counts.
-The goal is not to have perfectly organised files — the extraction step handles each file individually — but to make sure nothing is missing.
-A single omitted supplier invoice with $1,100 including $100 GST means your 1B credit is understated by $100 and your net GST payable is overstated by the same amount.
+A photo of a paper receipt taken on your phone qualifies.
+The goal is not perfectly organised files — extraction handles each file individually — but completeness.
+A single omitted supplier invoice with $1,100 (including $100 GST) understates your 1B credit by $100 and overstates your net GST payable by the same amount.
+Across a quarter, missing even three or four invoices can shift a refund position into a payment — and you will not know until the ATO's data-matching catches it.

 Step 2: Map BAS Labels to Extraction Fields

-This is the step that turns a generic “extract data” workflow into BAS-specific output.
-Instead of extracting random fields from each document, you define the columns that correspond directly to what the BAS asks for.
+This is the step that turns a generic extraction workflow into BAS-specific output.
+Instead of pulling random fields from each document, you define columns that correspond directly to what the BAS asks for.

 For a business on the Simpler BAS, the column list is short: